Examples of AWS Audit Manager controls - AWS Audit Manager

 Here’s this control shown within an Audit Manager assessment that was created from the HIPAA framework:

-Screenshot that shows where the automated CloudTrail control appears within an Audit Manager assessment, with the control name highlighted.
+Screenshot that shows the CloudTrail control in an assessment.

 The assessment shows the control status.
-It also shows how much evidence was collected for this control so far and how much of that evidence is included in your assessment report.
+It also shows how much evidence was collected for this control so far.
 From here, you can delegate the control set for review or complete the review yourself.
 Choosing the control name opens a detail page with more information, including the evidence for that control.

 What this control does